naivisoftware/vulkansdldemo/readme.md

 - Windows: Copy the SDL dll from *\Third-Party\Bin\ to the vulkansdldemo output directory
 - Windows: Run

-- Others: simply compile the main.cpp file and link to the vulkan and SDL library.
+- Others: Compile the main.cpp file and link to the vulkan and SDL2 library.
+Example: `g++ main.cpp  -lSDL2 -lvulkan -lglm`